-No two estates are ever the same, so the cost of administration will vary according to the scope of our involvement and the size and complexity of the estate, but the work is undertaken by an experienced solicitor whose time is charged at £330 per hour plus VAT payable at 20%.
+No two estates are ever the same, so the cost of administration will vary according to the scope of our involvement and the size and complexity of the estate, but the work is undertaken by a senior associate Deena Iqbal whose time is charged at £330 per hour plus VAT payable at 20%.
 We make no additional charge to reflect the value of the estate.

 How much will it cost altogether?

 The estimate of total cost which we provide below anticipates that we are required to handle the entire process and is based on the following assumptions:-